Spiral Sweet Potato Tart with Whipped Maple Ricotta

 I get it.
 Thanksgiving (or any entertaining holiday!) is busy and rushed.
 You want to make everything you can ahead of time.

-Unlike the summer version of this tart with sundried tomato pesto, this one does’t hold up as well long term.
-The ricotta does make the crust a little soggy after a day, so I’d recommend baking this one the day you want to serve it.
+Unlike the summer version of this tart with sundried tomato pesto, this one doesn’t hold up as well long term.
+The ricotta does make the crust a little soggy after a day, so I’d recommend baking it the day you want to serve it.

 However, the majority of the prep work is in slicing the vegetables, which you can certainly do ahead of time.
 Peel and slice the potatoes, then store them wrapped in plastic wrap with a little squirt of water to prevent them from drying out.

-Make your pie crust ahead of time; you can keep the dough in the refrigerator for a few days or freeze it for longer term store.
+Make your pie crust ahead of time; you can keep the dough in the refrigerator for a few days or freeze it for longer-term storage.

 And don’t worry, the leftovers are still good — but a fresh, crispy crust just makes it a little more worthy of company.